Hava-Kantrowitz/mazes/README.md

 # mazes
 Java implementation of mazes

 There is one set of maze that looks dang cool but I couldn't get it working.
 There is another set of mazes that are pre-created and solved via breadth first search and depth first search algorithms.
-I couldn't get any generator working, may come back to it but right now I've been working on this for a while and want to do something else.
+There is a third set that creates the maze and solves it, both using recursive backtracking.

 While creating the maze generator I accidentally created a pixel art generator.
 It's cool so I'm gonna keep it here.

+I want to make a fourth maze set at some point that uses the code from the third set, but has a sprite and you can move it through the maze with keys.